 - Transportation to and from doctor’s office

-A Lawyer Can Determine Who Is Liable for Nursing Home Abuse
+877-751-9800A Lawyer Can Determine Who Is Liable for Nursing Home Abuse

-When seniors are taken advantage of or injured at a nursing home, figuring out who is responsible for their abuse is critical to the process of filing a claim.
 Some victims may be suffering from dementia or other memory problems, which makes identifying the guilty party extremely difficult without the assistance of a skilled lawyer.

 An attorney will be able to conduct an investigation into your loved one’s case and determine who exactly is responsible for their injuries.
 In these cases, the guilty party is usually either an employee of the nursing home, a contractor, or the nursing home itself.
-Here are several of the entities your attorney will consider as possible suspects in an abuse case:

 - Nursing home physician